A Quick Guide to Fertilisers

 This is the ideal fertiliser for established lawns and is suitable for all lawn types.
 The analysis shows that Landscape Range Renovator Fertiliser is higher in Nitrogen for a great boost in colour, with results you’ll see in just a few days.
 Plus higher Potassium for strong roots and the ability to fend of disease.

-Use Landscape Range Renovator Fertiliser two to three times in Spring, Summer and Autumn.
+Use Landscape Range Renovator Fertiliser four times a year.

 Controlled Release Fertilisers (Gold Pro – N:P:K 22:3:4)

 It will provide a continuous green colour over a period of time as the Nitrogen is released slowly.
 Great for use on sandy soil profiles, high traffic areas and particularly in Summer when frequent watering can strip nutrients through the soil.
-Use this in Spring, Summer and Autumn and is ideal for the use on newly sown lawns or instant lawn areas.
+Use this four times a year.

 Some final fertilising tips that will make a big difference to your lawn:

 - When you’re establishing a new lawn (Use a Starter!)

 - When you’re oversowing to repair patches (Use a Starter!)